funktionale-programmierung/bob2015/2016/en/cfp.md

 architectures and are open to cutting-edge innovation?
 Attend this conference, meet people that share your goals, and get to know the best software tools and technologies available today.
-We strive to offer you a day full of new experiences and impressions that you can use to immediately improve your daily life as a software developer.
+We strive to offer a day full of new experiences and impressions that you can use to immediately improve your daily life as a software developer.

 If you share our vision and want to contribute, submit a proposal for a talk or tutorial!